-(1) determining the compensation and benefits of all of our executive officers;

-(2) recommending to the Board of Directors the compensation for non-employee directors;

-(3) reviewing our compensation and benefit plans to ensure that they meet corporate objectives, as well as evaluating the risk associated with the compensation and benefit plans;

-(4) administering our stock plans and other incentive compensation plans;

-(5) reviewing succession planning for the Chief Executive Officer (the "CEO") and senior management; and

-(6) handling such other matters as are specifically delegated to the Compensation and Talent Management Committee by the Board of Directors from time to time.
+- (1) determining the compensation and benefits of all of our executive officers; - (2) recommending to the Board of Directors the compensation for non-employee directors; - (3) reviewing our compensation and benefit plans to ensure that they meet corporate objectives, as well as evaluating the risk associated with the compensation and benefit plans: - (4) administering our stock plans and other incentive compensation plans; - (5) reviewing succession planning for the Chief Executive Officer (the "CEO") and senior management; and - (6) handling such other matters as are specifically delegated to the Compensation and Talent Management Committee by the Board of Directors from time to time.

-The Board of Directors adopted a written charter for our Compensation and Talent Management "Investors" available Committee, which is at the tab on our website at www.prestigeconsumerhealthcare.com and is also available in print to any stockholder or other interested party who makes such a request in writing to the Company's Corporate Secretary.
+The Board of Directors adopted a written charter for our Compensation and Talent Management Committee, which is available at the "Investors" tab on our website at www.prestigeconsumerhealthcare.com and is also available in print to any stockholder or other interested party who makes such a request in writing to the Company's Corporate Secretary.
 Pursuant to the charter, the Compensation and Talent Management Committee may delegate its authority and duties to one or more subcommittees, individual members of the Compensation and Talent Management Committee, other members of the Board or management, as it deems appropriate, in accordance with applicable laws and regulations.
 In addition, the Compensation and Talent Management Committee may, in its sole discretion and at the Company's expense, retain and terminate such independent consultants or experts as it deems necessary or appropriate in the performance of its duties.

 In 2020, the Compensation and Talent Management Committee engaged CAP to conduct an analysis of the Company's compensation package for the CEO and other executive officers of the Company and the independent directors.
-The Compensation and Talent Management Committee evaluated the independence of CAP in light of SEC rules and NYSE listing standards, which require consideration of the following factors: (i) whether any other services are provided to the Company by the consultant; (ii) the fees paid by the Company as a percentage of the consulting firm's total revenue; (iii) the policies or procedures maintained by the consulting firm that are designed to prevent a conflict of interest; (iv) any business or personal relationships between the individual consultants involved in the engagement and a member of the Compensation and Talent Management; and (vi) any business or personal relationships between our executive officers and the consulting firm or the individual consultants involved in the engagement.
-The Compensation and Talent Management Committee discussed these considerations and concluded that the engagement of CAP and the services provided to the Compensation and Talent Management Committee discussed these considerations and concluded that the engagement of CAP and the services provided to the Compensation and Talent Management Committee discussed these considerations and concluded that the engagement of CAP and the services provided to the Compensation and Talent Management Committee by CAP did not raise any conflict of interest.
+The Compensation and Talent Management Committee evaluated the independence of CAP in light of SEC rules and NYSE listing standards, which require consideration of the following factors: (i) whether any other services are provided to the Company by the consultant; (ii) the fees paid by the Company as a percentage of the consulting firm's total revenue; (iii) the policies or procedures maintained by the consulting firm that are designed to prevent a conflict of interest; (iv) any business or personal relationships between the individual consultants involved in the engagement and a member of the Compensation and Talent Management Committee; (v) any Company stock owned by the individual consultants involved in the engagement; and (vi) any business or personal relationships between our executive officers and the consulting firm or the individual consultants involved in the engagement.
+The Compensation and Talent Management Committee discussed these considerations and concluded that the engagement of CAP and the services provided to the Compensation and Talent Management Committee by CAP did not raise any conflict of interest.